 Foreign nationals who wish to visit Ottawa for tourism, business or transit purposes will either need a travel visa or an electronic travel authorization for Canada depending on their nationality.

 Passport holders from 60 nations are exempt from applying for a traditional visa, which requires a trip to a Canadian Mission.
-Nevertheless, citizens from exempt countries are eligible to apply for the eTA Canada, an electronic travel authorization to enter Canada.
+Nevertheless, citizens from exempt countries are eligible to apply online for the eTA Canada, an electronic travel authorization to enter Canada.

 Where Is Ottawa?